pyxem/kikuchipy/doc/source/load_save_patterns.rst

-    If you want to process your patterns with KikuchiPy, but use an unsupported EBSD vendor software, or if you want to write your processed patterns to a vendor format that does not support writing, please request the feature in our `code repository <https://github.com/kikuchipy/kikuchipy/issues>`_.
+    If you want to process your patterns with KikuchiPy, but use an unsupported EBSD vendor software, or if you want to write your processed patterns to a vendor format that does not support writing, please request this feature in our `code repository <https://github.com/kikuchipy/kikuchipy/issues>`_.

 .. _h5ebsd-format: